AlbertPWilliams/TwitterLike/README.md

 http://www.codehaus.org/

 **Not being able to deploy to PWS from GGTS.**
-The latest version of GGTS has issues with deploying to PWS.
+The latest version of GGTS has issues with deploying directly to PWS.
 The workaround is to deploy the war from the CLI.
 I did this successfully.
 However the Jira issue mentioned above complicated things.
+This took a very long time to figure out **(i.e. days)**, the errors given are not useful.

 **The latest version fo Grails 3.0.1 does not get recogines by GGTS as a Grails library** This also took a long time to figure out.
 I was trying to upgrade Grails to address the many issues encountered.